tonethar/IGME-330-Master/notes/HW-mapbox-3.md

 <hr>

- 2) Test it to be sure that it works - the array values should now be numbers, not strings:
+ 2) Test it to be sure that it works as before - and with the added benefit that the values in the `data` array should now be of type `Number`, not `String`:

  <hr>